o1la/Outfit-Generator/README.md

 3. **Outfit Generation**: The application can randomly generate outfits from the images stored in the database.
 It combines one image from each category (tops, bottoms, and shoes) to form a complete outfit.

 4. **User Control**: Users have control over the generated outfit.
-They can manually change individual items of the outfit _and can browse through all available items in each category._ <- TO DO!
+They can manually change individual items of the outfit and can browse through all available items in each category.

 ## How to Use